urbit/docs/getting-started/booting-a-ship.md

 `|mount %` will cause a `home/` directory to appear inside your _pier_ folder in Unix (the "pier" is our shorthand for the directory whose name corresponds to your Azimuth point).
 Changes to these files are automatically synced into your ship.

+**Note: Do not, under any circumstances, delete your pier.
+If your pier is deleted, your ship cannot be recovered until the Arvo network is reset ("breached") -- a rare occasion.**

 ### Shutting Down and Restarting

 You can toggle between the Dojo and Talk (chat) prompts with `ctrl-x`.
 You can turn your ship off with `ctrl-d` from the Talk or Dojo prompts.